zabbix/zabbix/src/go/plugins/mysql/README.md

 ### Connection and authentication
 The plugin uses URI, username and password from item key parameters or from Plugins.Mysql.Sessions options of the Zabbix agent 2 configuration file.
-The first three parameters in all plugin keys are connection string (connString next), username, and password.
+The first three parameters in all plugin keys are connection string (connString), username, and password.
-As connString could be used URI or session name.
+A URI or a session name can be used as a connString.
 If passing a URI it must match the short URI format.
 Supported sockets are TCP and Unix.
 For example:
 - tcp://myhost:3306
 - tcp://172.16.0.10
 - unix:/var/run/mysql.sock
-**Note!** Credentials in connString are ignored.
-For authentication are taken the username and password from plugin key parameters.
+**Note!** Credentials passed via a connString will be ignored.
-By default, URI is tcp://localhost:3306, username root, password  empty.
+If the username and password for authentication are not provided, default values will be used: URI *tcp://localhost:3306*, username *root*, password  empty.

-It is possible to monitor several MySQL instances by creating named sessions in the configuration file and providing different usernames, passwords and URIs for each session.
+It is possible to monitor several MySQL instances by creating a named session with separate URI, username and/or password parameters for each instance.

 #### Named sessions
 Named sessions allow you to define specific parameters for each MySQL instance.
 Currently, only three parameters are supported:
-URI, username, and password.
+URI, username, and password (if certain parameter is not specified for a named session, a hardcoded default value will be used).

 *Example:*
 If you have two instances: "MySQL1" and "MySQL2", the following options have to be added to the agent configuration: